TimGoTheCreator/NEXT/README.md

 NEXT also uses the Kick-Drift-Kick Leapfrog method which is implemented like this:

-"

-- Compute velocities with 0.5 of dt
+1. Compute velocities with 0.5 dt
-- Compute Positions with full dt
+2. Compute positions with full dt
-- Compute velocities with 0.5 dt
+3. Compute velocities with 0.5 dt

-"

 ### NEXT Data Output
 NEXT uses the .VTK format to output data.